Trainax/PiHoleLists/README.md

 # Pi-hole Lists
 My domain lists created for [Pi-hole](https://pi-hole.net).

-These lists are designed to be used in addition to these other lists which I also use:
+My lists are designed to be used in addition to these other lists which I also use:

 | List name | Link | Comments |
 | ------------- | :-------------: | ------------- |